Atomic-Reactor/webpack-po-loader/README.md

 # Webpack PO Loader

+> Note the current version supports webpack 5 only.
+See pre 5.x version for webpack 4.

 This webpack loader facilitates locating Gettext Portable Object (PO) translation files, adding them to your javascript bundle so that it can be used for Javascript translations in the browser.
 The `.po` or `.pot` module will be a JSON stringified [JED](https://www.npmjs.com/package/jed) format named export `strings`.

 This loader works well when used with [gettext-extract](https://www.npmjs.com/package/gettext-extract), which can look for string literals wrapped